Categories

 Health & Wellness Hearing Devices

-The Rexton Reach B-Li is a rechargeable behind-the-ear (BTE) hearing aid designed to provide powerful amplification, intelligent speech enhancement, and reliable everyday hearing support for users with moderate to profound hearing loss.
-Built on Rexton’s latest Reach platform, the Reach B-Li combines AI-assisted sound processing, Bluetooth streaming, rechargeable convenience, and durable everyday performance in an easy-to-handle BTE design.
+The Rexton Reach R-Li is a premium rechargeable receiver-in-canal (RIC) hearing aid designed to provide clearer speech understanding, intelligent noise management, and reliable all-day hearing support.
+Powered by Rexton’s latest Reach platform, the Reach R-Li combines AI-assisted sound processing, Bluetooth streaming, rechargeable convenience, and durable everyday performance in a discreet modern RIC design.

-The Reach B-Li is available in multiple technology levels, allowing users to choose the level of speech enhancement, environmental adaptation, and noise reduction that best suits their lifestyle and hearing needs.
+The Reach R-Li is available in multiple technology levels, allowing users to choose the level of speech enhancement, automatic sound adaptation, and noise reduction that best matches their lifestyle and listening needs.

 Available Technology Levels:

-Built using technology closely related to the Signia IX platform, Reach B-Li focuses heavily on:
+Built using technology closely related to the Signia IX platform, Reach R-Li focuses heavily on:

 • Speech clarity in noise